nkrot/android-studies/RSSReader/README.md

     Instead, keep a references to the interface in which onPreExecute() and onPostExecute() are defined.
     The interface is to be implemented in MainActivity.
     As a result, RSSDownloaderTask will be unaware of UI and will be able to work with Fragment as well.

+    TODO: I dont like how rssCache is shared between MainActivity and RSSDownloadTask. what could an alternative be?

 14. Switch to using the package from here: http://code.google.com/p/android-imagedownloader/